CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 title: AI as a Critical Thinking Partner (Not Just a Tool)
 ---

-What months of building and experimenting has changed for me
+# What months of building and experimenting has changed for me

-I’m documenting what I learn building with AI alongside my MBA—focusing on practical decision‑making, product thinking, and real-world trade-offs, without sharing any proprietary employer or customer details.

 Those of you that know me well will know I live and breathe technology (and I have done from a really early age).
 But you’ll also know I love learning about pretty much anything—and I’m always drawn to whatever the hottest topic is at the moment.